Labor market county profiles

 Economic recovery was rapid and uneven.
 Total nonfarm employment reached pre-pandemic levels by summer 2022.
 Within that, some industries, such as information, recovered within months of the crisis.
 Others, such as manufacturing, have yet to reach pre-pandemic employment levels.

 Over the past couple of years, rapid employment growth that characterized the post-pandemic recovery has slowed.
 Some industries, such as healthcare, continue to expand employment.
-Others, such as information, have shed jobs over the past couple of years.
+Others, such as information and wholesale trade, have shed jobs over the past couple of years.

 Geographic overview